 When researching universities my key priorities for an MSc were undertaking a technically strong degree at a top university that in combination with an engaged community would position me well for a career in investment banking.
-Imperial College’s leading global position, the MSc Finance & Accounting’s practical approach to key topics and the location in central London made it clear that this was a great place for me to study.
-A wide and interesting selection of electives, a dedicated Career Service and a range of extracurricular activities only added to the compelling list of reasons to attend Imperial College Business School.
+Imperial's leading global position, the MSc Finance & Accounting’s practical approach to key topics and the location in central London made it clear that this was a great place for me to study.
+A wide and interesting selection of electives, a dedicated Careers service and a range of extracurricular activities only added to the compelling list of reasons to attend Imperial College Business School.

 How do you view your experience of studying at Imperial since you left?

 Now that a bit of time has passed since I finished the MSc Finance & Accounting, I have gained valuable perspective on my time at Imperial.
 The year passed by at such a pace it was not until afterwards I could truly appreciate the great experience I had during the degree.
 Imperial developed me professionally as well as personally and I am often reminded of this when I run into current students and other alumni in London.

 Can you recall a favourite memory from your time on the programme?